Update: April 5, 2017

-Now that the Mesa's face seems to have stabilized, the ACHD
+Now that the Mesa's face has remained stable, the ACHD

 for interim steps to improve safety and reopen the road.
 The plan calls